Scleral Lenses for Keratoconus

 To check if you are a good candidate for scleral lenses, contact us at The Scleral Lens and Keratoconus Center at Issaquah Eyeworks.
 Our staff has the expertise in fitting specialty contact lenses.
 Call or book online and regain your quality of life.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.

 “I loved my visit from start to finish.
 The Scleral Lens and Keratoconus Center at Issaquah Eyeworks staff is friendly, caring and knowledgeable.
-The eye exam that I had for keratoconus was incredibly thorough and Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang explained all the results very clearly.
+The eye exam that I had for keratoconus was incredibly thorough and Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang explained all the results very clearly.
 He fitted me for scleral lenses, and now my eyes feel so comfortable that I frequently forget that I’m wearing contact lenses.“

 Ariela Gordon‐Shaag, Michel Millodot, Igor Kaiserman, Tzahi Sela, Guy Barnett Itzhaki, Yaffa Zerbib, Efrat Matityahu, Shira Shkedi, Svetlana Miroshnichenko and Einat Shneor, Risk factors for keratoconus in Israel: a case–control study, Ophthalmic and Physiological Optics, 35, 6, (673-681), (2015).